 The constitutional amendment adopted in 1920 that guarantees women the right to vote

 Equal Rights Amendment

-the issue raised when women who hold traditionally female jobs are paid less than men for working at jobs requiring comparable skill
+The issue raised when women are paid less than men for working at jobs requiring comparable skill

 Americans with Disabilities Act of 1990